netsec-ethz/rains/docs/design-simulation-framework.md

 - Content: Distribution of assertion types.
 - Content size: Length distribution of its assertions, shards and zones.

-Some of these properties are correlated in most zones. e.g. a large zone size is more dynamic and has a smaller depth, small zones use a zone as non existence proofs while large ones are using shards, etc.
+Some of these properties are currently correlated in most zones. e.g. a large zone size is more dynamic and has a smaller depth, small zones use a zone as non existence proofs while large ones are using shards, etc.

-## Zone file generator(s)
+## Zone file(s) generator

+Due to lack of data and to experiment with new features requiring additional data, we need a way to generate zonefiles for our experiments that are close to reality.
+For large scale experiments, we need a zonefiles generator which creates a configurable amount of zonefiles according to a distribution that models the size/type of zones in the Internet.
+There are around 340 Million domains registered at the 1500 top level domains (TLDs) [1,2].
+150 Million are registered each at country-code TLDs and at .com together with .net.
+Most of the TLDs delegate parts of their namespace directly to customers, resulting in many small SLDs.
+A few TLDs, such as the uk, organize their SLDs according to the type of entity registering like academia and companies.
+There, the TLD zone is small but the SLD zones are large and contain many delegations to clients which are small again.
+ICANN publishes monthly reports of each TLD with some statistics about their operations [3] which we could use to model our zonefiles and query traces.
+As a rough approximation of the depth of the zones we can use a Zipf distribution with N = 10 and s = 4 where N is the max depth and s represents the exponent.

 ## Query trace generator